This blog may contain affiliate links. Read our disclosure policy for more info.

 - BNA Brewing – This brewery is located in a historic building with decor that will blow you away!
 They have lots of rotating taps and also serve food.
 Oh ya, they also have a bowling alley so you can have beers and bowl!

 - Barn Owl Brewing Co – A fairly new brewery in Kelowna, Barn Owl Brewing is set in a – you guessed it – barn!
-It is bring your own food, so a great place for a summer picnic complete with craft beer.
+They do not have their own kitchen so they only have baked goods and flatbreads or they encourage you to bring your own food, so a great place for a summer picnic complete with craft beer.

 - Kelowna Brewing Company – If you’re going to visit just one brewery in Kelowna, make it Kelowna Brewing Company.
 Located in downtown Kelowna this huge brewery also doubles as a pub and restaurant offering a huge variety of craft beers from around the area, and delicious food too!